bcbio/bcbioR/inst/templates/rnaseq/README.md

 # Guideline for RNAseq downstream analysis

-Make sure there is a project name for this.
+Make sure there is a valid project name, and modify `information.R` with the right information for your project.
+You can use this file with any other Rmd to include the project/analysis information.

 ## Run data with nf-core rnaseq